 Kenny Rogers Net Worth

-Kenny Rogers net worth: Kenny Rogers was an American country singer, songwriter, actor, producer, photographer, and entrepreneur who had a net worth of $250 million at the time of his death in March 2020.
-He was elected to the Country Music Hall of Fame in 2013.
-Kenny Rogers died on March 20, 2020, at the age of 81.
+Kenny Rogers Net Worth: Kenny Rogers was an American country singer, songwriter, actor, producer, photographer, and entrepreneur who had a net worth of $250 million at the time of his death on March 20th, 2020.
+Known across the world as one of the true legends of the country music genre, Rogers sold over 165 million records worldwide and released over 65 albums.

 Real Estate: In 2018, Rogers sold his 13,000 square-foot home in northern suburbs of Atlanta for $2.383 million.
 He purchased the 1.5-acre estate in 2012 for $1.5 million and first put it up for sale in 2014 for $4.8 million.
 The Mediterranean-inspired house has six bedrooms and 10 fireplaces.
 In addition, Rogers' real estate portfolio once included two luxurious Californian properties in Bel-Air and Beverly Hills, respectively.

 |Net Worth:||$250 Million|

 |Date of Birth:||Aug 21, 1938 - Mar 20, 2020 (81 years old)|

 |Profession:||Singer-songwriter, Actor, Record producer, Musician, Artist, Photographer, Entrepreneur, Author, Visual Artist, Music artist|

 |Nationality:||United States of America|